All Things Stewart Springs

 Will Stewart Springs ever rediscover its simple profound calling of offering the public affordable purification, healing, and rejuvenation that the place was founded on, echoing the reverential and timeless spirit of its first nations visitors?

-Or will it further degenerate into callous, rigid, detoured operation, either trying to max greenbacks at every turn or, worse, totally eclipse the former the public-minded spirit of the place with a private-minded shtick, copping the seeming attitude of "It's OUR place now, and we'll do whatever we want with it; tough if you don't like it."
+Or will it further atrophy into a rigid, detoured operation, either trying to max greenbacks at every turn or, worse, fully eclipse the former the public-minded spirit of the place with a private-minded shtick, copping the seeming attitude of "It's OUR place now and we'll do what we want; tough if you don't like it."

-With the game-changing agenda of the new 'owners', can it permanently strip out 144 years of healing service and re-purpose the place to exclusively serve as conservative Pneuma's headquarters, class space, and retreat for its own functions, turning its back on its historic dedication to serving the public good?
+With the game-changing agenda of the new stewards, can it really permanently strip out 144 years of healing service and re-purpose the place to almost exclusively serve as conservative Pneuma's headquarters, class space, and retreat for its own functions, turning its back on its historic dedication to serving the public good?

-If not, then the current 'absentee stewards' might finally read the writing on the wall, receive a wake-up call...and throw in the towel on the money pit, putting the place back on the market...creating the opportunity for an appropriate steward(s) that true-blue fans of the place visualize to manifest in due season to come forward and at last redeem the place as a nonprofit healing retreat dedicated to serving the public's increased well being.
+If not, then the current 'absentee stewards' might finally read the writing on the wall, receive a wake-up call...and throw in the towel on the money pit, putting the place back on the market...creating the opportunity for an appropriate steward(s) that true-blue fans of the place visualize to manifest in due season to come forward and at last redeem the place as a nonprofit healing retreat dedicated to serving the public.

 Time will tell.